NSAp - Copyright (C) CEA, 2025

 The weights section special case:

-- model names specified in the form `hf-hub:path/architecture_name@revision`
+- model names specified in the form

-will be loaded from Hugging Face hub.
+`hf-hub:path/architecture_name@revision` will be loaded from Hugging

 - model names specifid with a path will be loaded from the local machine.